Jack Hubble: Cricket career

 Hubble played ten times for Kent in the 1927 season, before playing for MCC in South Africa.
 Hubble was not a member of the MCC tour party but was coaching in South Africa at Dale College and Queen's College during the tour.
-He was invited to play in a first-class match for MCC against a South African Invitational XI at Benoni in December.
+He was invited to play in a first-class match for Marylebone Cricket Club (MCC) against a South African Invitational XI at Benoni in December.
 He never played international cricket, although he is often considered to be unlucky not to have done so.
 He played just five first-class matches in 1928 and 1929 combined, ending his first-class career playing for MCC against the Royal Navy in July 1929.

 As a wicket-keeper, Hubble made over 200 stumpings during his career.
 He dismissed ten batsmen in a match in 1923 against Gloucestershire at College Ground, Cheltenham, a Kent record that as of April 2016 he still holds jointly with Huish.
 He contributed to over 500 dismissals as a wicket-keeper and took a total of 437 catches in his career, with his best season behind the stumps being 78 dismissals in 1926.

 As a batsman Hubble scored more than 10,000 runs for Kent and was considered a "beautiful exponent of off-side strokes".
 He could score quickly at times, his highest score of 189 being made in less than three hours at Tunbridge Wells in 1911.
 He only scored five centuries during his career but of Kent's main wicket-keepers only Ames and Alan Knott have, as of April 2016, scored more runs for the county.

 Later life

 Hubble set up a sports goods business in Maidstone in 1910.
-He joined forces with former teammates Les Ames and Tich Freeman after the Second World War, setting up stores under the names Hubble and Ames in Gillingham and Hubble and Freeman in Maidstone.
+He joined forces with former teammates Les Ames and Tich Freeman after the Second World War, setting up stores under the names Hubble and Ames in Gillingham and Hubble and Freeman in Canterbury and Maidstone.
 The company later merged with Readers who manufactured cricket balls and was eventually taken over by Kookaburra Sport.
 The stores closed in 2012.

 Hubble coached cricket in South Africa for a number of years and after retirement became a qualified umpire.
 He died in 1965 aged 84.
 Hubble's nephew, Harold Hubble, also played first-class cricket for Kent for three seasons.